 Once the console is activated, you can input one of numerous commands, which you can use for various reasons and purposes.
 I will also discuss some of the most-used commands that you can enter in the console.

-How to Enable the Console in Dota 2
+Enable the Console

 By default, the console is hidden from users in the game.
 To enable the console in Dota 2, follow these steps: